Summary

 Implementation: Complete Python Code

-Let’s move from theory to practice.
-Below are complete, runnable Python scripts for both algorithms.
-Each script generates synthetic data, trains the model, visualizes the results, and prints evaluation metrics.
+Theory now gives way to practice.
+The following sections present complete, runnable Python scripts for both algorithms.
+Each script generates synthetic data, trains the model, visualises the results, and prints evaluation metrics.

 SVM Implementation